 The Internet's complexity, global reach, and constant evolution require timely, scalable, and innovation-enabling policies.
 Due to the rapidly changing technological, economic and social environment within which new policy challenges emerge, multi-stakeholder processes have been shown to provide the flexibility and global scalability required to address Internet policy challenges.
 These multi-stakeholder processes should involve the participation of all interested stakeholders and occur in a transparent manner.
-In particular, continued support is needed for the multi-stakeholder environment, which has underpinned the process of Internet governance and the management of critical Internet resources (such as naming and numbering resources) and these various stakeholders should also work in multi-stakeholder environments to achieve international public policy goals and strengthen international co-operation in Internet governance.
+In particular, continued support is needed for the multi-stakeholder environment, which has underpinned the process of Internet governance and the management of critical Internet resources (such as naming and numbering resources) and these various stakeholders should continue to fully play a role in this framework.
+Governments should also work in multi-stakeholder environments to achieve international public policy goals and strengthen international co-operation in Internet governance.